 The local food is delicious and offers plenty of variety.
 Head to Mercado Camacho or Mercado Lanzo for empanadas, meats and pastries for just a few dollars.
 If you're looking for 4-star accommodations, prices start at about $40 per night.

 Another high-altitude city with low prices, Quito was also the first city to become a UNESCO World Heritage Site.
-With charming architecture, easy access to the Galapagos Islands, and pleasant spring-like climate year-round, this capital city is well worth a visit for budget travelers.
+With charming architecture, easy access to the Galapagos Islands, and a pleasant spring-like climate year-round, this capital city is well worth a visit for budget travelers.

 Four-star accommodations starting at approximately $35 a night, with street food meals starting from just $3 to a meal at a trendy restaurant costing as little as $6.
+Check out our Ecuador page for the best deals.

 Also known as the "Gateway to Machu Picchu", this beautiful city is also a UNESCO World Heritage Site with high elevation and bargain prices.
 Prices are slightly more competitive between November and April as it's the wet season, but don't a little rain ruin your Peruvian parade.